- About JSLI

 - Moses refers to the “source of the breath of all flesh” (Numbers 27:16) to appoint someone over the community of Israel.

 - In the classic story of the prophet Bilam and his donkey, the Torah identifies and acknowledges a prophet outside the community of Israel.
-Nethanel ibn Fayyumi, a prominent Yemenite Jewish theologian of the 12th century wrote, "God sends a prophet to every people according to their own language."

-The Mishnah states that anyone who kills or saves a single human, not Jewish, life, has done the same to an entire world.
-The Talmud also states: "Righteous people of all nations have a share in the world to come" (Sanhedrin 105a).
+- The Mishnah states that anyone who kills or saves a single human – not Jewish – life, has done the same to the entire world.

 - The Talmud states: “Righteous people of all nations have a share in the world to come” (Sanhedrim 105a).